 The power of LLMs in software development

-When GPT-3 was released, I worked on a product called "Write it for me" that would help makers write publications based on given needs.
-You could tweak the result by selecting a tone, a language, etc. The target was product makers as I know the pain of doing marketing.
-Having the power to delegate the content writing to AI for SEO was a good use.
+When GPT-3 was released, I worked on a product called Write it for me that helped makers write publications based on given needs.
+You could tweak the result by selecting a tone, a language, etc. The target was product makers — I know the pain of doing marketing.
+Having the power to delegate content writing to AI for SEO was a good use.

-Funny enough, ChatGPT was unveiled and took over the world few months later.
+Funny enough, ChatGPT was unveiled and took over the world a few months later.
 Innovation outpaced my shipping velocity.

 When words solve more than algorithm